Welcome to My Music Pages.

-Rock, folk, country, piano bar—male, female vocal—what music do you like?
+Rock, folk, country, piano bar, male or female vocal: what music do you like?

-Here are some of my songs (and the albums they are from) you can hear in the player below:
+Here are some of my songs (and the albums they are from) you can hear in the player on the left:

 2. Secret Lover